 “The American spirit soars whenever Taylor’s dancers dance.”San Francisco Chronicle

-STEPHANIE L. BROWN FOUNDATION, the CYNTHIA & JOHN S. REED FOUNDATION, and the ROYAL LITTLE FAMILY FOUNDATION
+STEPHANIE L. BROWN FOUNDATION, CYNTHIA & JOHN S. REED FOUNDATION, and ROYAL LITTLE FAMILY FOUNDATION